pyeventsourcing/eventsourcing/README.md

 This example can be adjusted and extended for any event-sourced application.

+## Project structure

+You are free to structure your project files however you wish.
+You may wish to put your aggregate classes in a file named `domainmodel.py` and your application class in a file named `application.py`.

+    myproject/
+    myproject/application.py
+    myproject/domainmodel.py
+    myproject/tests.py

+But you can start by first writing a failing test in `tests.py`, then define your application and aggregate classes in the test module, and then refactor by moving things to separate Python modules.

 ## Development environment

 We can run the code in default "development" environment using